JasonYao/Operating-Systems-Process-Scheduler/README.md

 - `M`: The multiplier for the I/O burst time (I/O burst time = preceding CPU burst time * M)

-### Different scheduling algorithms
+### Different Scheduling Algorithms

 This program will simulate four different scheduling algorithms, assuming for simplicity that a context switch takes 0 time.
 These scheduling algorithms are:

-- `FCFS`: `First Come First Serve`, a non-pre-emptive, so that the currently running process continues until termination or blocking.
+- `FCFS`: `First Come First Serve`, a non-pre-emptive algorithm, so that the currently running process continues until termination or blocking.

 	- [NOTE]: Process can 'hog' the processor, disallowing other processes from running.